zaemyung/zaemyung.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a third-year Ph.D. student in the [Minnesota NLP group](http://cs-u-ada.cs.umn.edu/) led by [Prof. Dongyeop Kang](https://dykang.github.io/) at [University of Minnesota Twin Cities](https://twin-cities.umn.edu/).
+I am currently a third-year Ph.D. candidate in the [Minnesota NLP group](http://cs-u-ada.cs.umn.edu/) led by [Prof. Dongyeop Kang](https://dykang.github.io/) at [University of Minnesota Twin Cities](https://twin-cities.umn.edu/).

 My research interest is centered around two key areas. *First*, I am focused on enhancing the representation of (very) long textual contexts (e.g., sequences of documents), by utilizing long-term hierarchical structures identified in linguistics, such as discourse frameworks and linguistic moves.
 This endeavor aims to delve deeper than the surface level of text, akin to **"reading between the lines."** It involves uncovering the pragmatic relations and long-term motivations underlying the authoring of sentences and paragraphs.
 By doing so, I seek to enhance our (and language models') understanding and processing of complex textual materials, revealing the intricate patterns and motivations that guide the construction of extended narratives. <br>
 *Second*, I aim to develop language models that are capable of generating content guided by these long-term structures, effectively acting as a **"plan for writing."** This approach aims to improve thematic cohesion, controllability, and efficiency (via "caching" of these structures) in producing text across extensive contexts.